-Please note: Applications for the Individual Artist Fellowship program will open in early 2023.
+Please note: Applications for the Individual Artist Fellowship program will open for applications from California-based artists in early 2023.
 In July, the CAC will be opening its Administering Organization (AO) grant process in order to select a partner organization(s) to manage this year’s program on our behalf.
 More information will be available on this page once AOs are confirmed in October 2022.

 Background & Purpose

-The Individual Artist Fellowships program intends to recognize, uplift, and celebrate California artists.
-Fellowships will support artists from a broad spectrum of artistic practices, backgrounds, geographies and communities, whose work addresses themes including but not limited to race, diversity, equity, inclusion, and accessibility.
-In doing so, the CAC will showcase the centrality of artists’ leadership in generating social impact and the evolution of our traditional and contemporary cultures.
+Through a network of regionally-based Administering Organizations (AOs), the Individual Artists Fellowship (IAF) program will continue to recognize, uplift, and celebrate the excellence of California artists practicing any art form.
+In doing so, the CAC will showcase the centrality of artists’ leadership in guiding the evolution of our traditional and contemporary cultures.

 Online Application Portal: calartscouncil.smartsimple.com